Chili-Lime Roasted Sweet Potatoes

 • Preheat oven to 375°F and lightly coat a baking sheet with oil or cooking spray.

-• Peel and slice the potatoes and cut into roughly 1/8-1/4 inch thick slices.
-Place in a large bowl
+• Wash and peel 2 large sweet potatoes, and cut into roughly 1/8-1/4 inch thick slices.
+Place in a large bowl.

-• Drizzle the potato slices with oil and sprinkly with chili powder, cumin, and salt.
+• Drizzle the potato slices with 2 Tablespoons melted coconut oil and sprinkle with 1 1/2 teaspoons chili powder, 1 teaspoon cumin, and 1/2 teaspoon salt.
 Toss to coat thoroughly.

 • Spread the seasoned potatoes on the prepared baking sheet.
 If you want crispy potatoes, spread them in a single layer over two cookie sheets.
 If you want them softer, with some crispy and some that are more steamed, spread all the potatoes on a single pan.

-• Bake the potatoes for about 35-40 minutes, flipping once, or until they are as browned and crispy as you like.
+• Bake the potatoes at 375°F for about 35-40 minutes, flipping once, or until they are as browned and crispy as you like.

-• Squeeze the lime over the potatoes and serve.
+• Squeeze the juice of half a lime over the potatoes and serve.

 Nutrition Facts